 If the initial PHA is being billed on behalf of a portable family, it should receive an updated form HUD-50058 each year from the receiving PHA.
 If the initial PHA fails to receive an updated 50058 by the family's annual reexamination date, the initial PHA should contact the receiving PHA to verify the status of the family.
+The initial PHA must continue paying the receiving PHA based on the last form HUD-50058 received, unless instructed otherwise by HUD.
+The initial PHA may seek absorption of the vouchers by following steps outlined in Notice PIH 2016-09.

-Denial or Termination of Assistance [24 CFR 982.355(c)(9)]
+Denial or Termination of Assistance [24 CFR 982.355(c)(17)]